 E) Reputation Defender acknowledges that Mr. Ciolli has never had the authority to make any editorial or policy decisions relating to the AutoAdmit message board without my explicit approval, and that Reputation Defender was wrong to portray Mr. Ciolli as a decision maker after being made aware of this fact, including but not limited to its correspondence with law deans and on its campaign website.
 Reputation Defender further acknowledges that Mr. Ciolli resigned from AutoAdmit on March 12 and no longer has any equity or other stake in the AutoAdmit message board.

-F) I will acknowledge that there have been times when I have not paid a lot of attention to the message board, and that that is partly to blame for this fiasco.
+F) I will acknowledge that I have not paid a lot of attention to the message board, and that that is partly to blame for this fiasco.
 Maintaining the message board is not my occupation.
 (Neither is insurance sales, but that’s another discussion.)
 AutoAdmit is largely a domain for its inhabitants to make into the environment they desire.
 Until a couple of days ago, I hadn't checked my autoadmit.com e-mail for months.
 I had not received or dealt with e-mails particularly from one of the people involved in this dispute.
-When I heard about the "T 14 Talent” controversy via Mr. Ciolli, it just struck me as more of the same kind of juvenile garbage that I’ve found myself rolling my eyes at hundreds of times before.
+When I heard about the "T 14 Talent” controversy via Mr. Ciolli, it just struck me as more of the kind of juvenile garbage that I’ve found myself rolling my eyes at hundreds of time before.
 And you know what?
 It was.
-But that doesn’t mean it wasn't hurtful, or that it didn’t warrant action.
+But that doesn’t mean it was hurtful, or that it didn’t warrant action.
 When Mr. Ciolli was able to convince the person who ran the website to shut it down, we felt we were only doing good.
 None of this is to say that I don’t regret that I was unresponsive to the requests of at least one person who became unwillingly involved in the mess, or that she didn’t deserve for her request to be heeded after asking me politely, which she did.
 I will acknowledge that this was my mistake and sincerely apologize to the affected individual.

 G) Reputation Defender acknowledges that AutoAdmit had already been in the process of developing optional moderation capabilities which would hide "dirty" threads from Google indexing before Reputation Defender ever stepped into the picture.